bodgergely/vim/CHEATSHEET.md

 C-b + " : split tab horizontally
 C-b + , : rename tab
 C-b + x : kill tab
-C-b + [ : to escape the command line and scroll into the text buffer
+C-b + <bracket> : to escape the command line and scroll into the text buffer
     Once in the text buffer mode:
     - search up: '?'
     - search down: '/'